ivan/personal-policy/README.md

 If your project is not a slop project, my pull requests will not be authored by LLMs, unless you say you want those.

-If your project is a slop project, my pull requests may be authored by LLMs and clearly marked as such in the commit.
+If your project is a slop project, my pull requests may be authored by LLMs and clearly marked as such in the commits.

 ### Sponsorships